 - Perform a Roth Conversion - Since the money in your IRA is after-tax money, when you convert your contribution to the Roth IRA you do not pay any taxes on the conversion so long as there's been no growth on the contribution from the IRA and you convert it all to the Roth.

 - Once the money is in the Roth, you invest it and it grows tax-free forever.
 The backdoor Roth strategy works especially well coupled with the after-tax rollover strategy.

-Benefits of a Backdoor Roth IRA on Retirement Savings
+Benefits of a Backdoor Roth IRA for Retirement Savings

 Challenges of Doing a Backdoor Roth Contribution Without Professional Guidance

 While the backdoor Roth may seem simple at a glance, there are important stipulations and rules that can have a significant tax impact if the strategy is performed incorrectly.
-Among the most important stipulations if you have pre-tax money in any of your Roths is the pro-rata rule and that all IRAs are treated as one IRA.
+Among the most important stipulations if you have pre-tax money in any of your traditional IRAs is the pro-rata rule which states that all IRAs are treated as one IRA.
 So, how can the pro-rata rule affect the outcome of using a Backdoor Roth IRA strategy?
 Let’s walk through an example of the consequences one may face upon completing a Backdoor Roth IRA contribution without proper planning: